1,000+ Opportunities

 Find similar grantsApplications are due six weeks before the event on a first-come, first-served basis; no fixed annual deadline.

 Presenting the State Poet is sponsored by Nebraska Arts Council.
-This program provides financial assistance for nonprofit organizations to host events featuring the Nebraska State Poet.
+Financial assistance for nonprofit organizations to host events featuring the Nebraska State Poet.
+This program aims to promote literary arts and engagement with the state's literary heritage.

 Get alerted about grants like this